 German multinational fashion company Adidas is the second largest sportswear manufacturer in the world.
-However, Nike still dominates the landscape in terms of market share and revenues.
+However, Nike still dominates the landscape based on market share and revenues.
 It is still a strong competitor within the specific sportswear market and a relevant player in the broader clothing market or textile and apparel industry.
-This article analyzes the industry and competitive positions of Adidas using the Five Forces model of Michael E. Porter.
+This article explores and analyzes the industry and competitive positions of Adidas using the Five Forces model of Michael E. Porter.

 Analyzing Adidas Using Porter’s Five Forces Model: A Look Into Its Industry and Competitive Positions